visualpharm/Lunacy/docs/index.md

    <strong>Why icon size is not icluded in metadata returned by Search Engine?
 Why Pixel Perfect?</strong>
  </summary>

 Notice, the icons that we have are of a vector format and that is why they could be of any size.
-By this reason we do not include the icon's size in metadata.
-I.e. you can substitute any size in the request of a retrieval serivce and receive the corresponding png icon in the requested size.
-For icons retrieval we use [Omg-Img](...) service.
-To retrieve an icon you embed your API key just right into your request http://img.icons8.com/ios/F0AC34/search.svg?token= "YOUR API KEY" You may change the order of parameters in your request.
+By this reason we do not include the icon's size in metadata of response from search engine.
+You simply can substitute any value for size parameter in request of a retrieval serivce and receive the corresponding png icon of the size that you requested.
+For icons retrieval we use [omg-img](http://img.icons8.com/) service.
+To retrieve an icon you embed your API TOKEN just right into your request http://img.icons8.com/ios/F0AC34/search.svg?token="YOURTOKEN".
+You may change the order of parameters in your request.
 Also keep in mind that due to the conversion of svg into png the "pixel perfect" come into play.
 To eliminate the artefacts of format conversion (from vector to raster) there is an appropriate size for each platform which you can then multiply by various factors 1x, 2x, 3x etc. to get the png size you need.

  </details>
   <hr>
 </li>